SoftFever/OrcaSlicer/doc/calibration/volumetric-speed-calib.md

 This is a test designed to calibrate the maximum volumetric speed of the specific filament.
 The generic or 3rd party filament types may not have the correct volumetric flow rate set in the filament.
 This test will help you to find the maximum volumetric speed of the filament.

-You will be promoted to enter the settings for the test: start volumetric speed, end volumetric speed, and step.
+You will be prompted to enter the settings for the test: start volumetric speed, end volumetric speed, and step.
 It is recommended to use the default values (5mm³/s start, 20mm³/s end, with a step of 0.5), unless you already have an idea of the lower or upper limit for your filament.
 Select "OK", slice the plate, and send it to the printer.

 Once printed, take note of where the layers begin to fail and where the quality begins to suffer.
 Pay attention to changes from matte to shiny as well.